mieubrisse/personal-writing/the-sleep-guide/post.md

 Adjustment happens through two main methods: light and food.

 First, light: you have cells in the back of your eye that measure the intensity of light you're seeing.
-These cells will constrict your pupil, and they also train your circadian clock.
-Bright light exposure - and particularly blue light - hint to your circadian clock, "It is daytime; adjust yourself accordingly."
+These cells train your circadian clock.
+Bright light exposure - and particularly light that comes from above you - hint to your circadian clock, "It is daytime; adjust yourself accordingly."

+Coming from above?
+Yes; light from above makes a stronger adjustment to our circadian clock than light coming from below us (because the light-detecting cells are concentrated at the bottom of our eye).
+This makes sense from an evolutionary perspective: we want our circadian clock adjusted by the sky above us but not the fire at our feet.

+Artificial lights at night, particularly white or blue light, are clearly problematic.
+If we're getting exposed at night to the lights in our house, TVs, phones, or computers, we're telling our circadian clock, "It's daytime - shift yourself so that I'm awake during this hour.
+The absolute worst thing would be bright white fluorescent lights overhead.

-For the purposes of jet lag,
+So for the purposes of jet lag, you want to:

-1. Getting bright light exposure early in the day after waking up, to reinforce "I should be awake staring when the sun comes up".
+1. Get bright overhead light exposure early in the day after waking up, to reinforce "I should be awake staring when the sun comes up".
-2. Avoiding bright light exposure in the evening so you don't confuse your clock.
+2. Avoid bright light exposure in the evening so you don't confuse your clock.

-Artificial lights at night are clearly problematic: if we're getting exposed at night to the lights in our house, TVs, phones, or computers, we're telling our circadian clock, "It's daytime - shift yourself so that I'm awake during this hour.

 The second way your circadian clock adjusts is through food.